daniel-sjostrom/Zoo/README.md

-# goose
+# Super duper analytics

-The monorepo for "goose" 🪿
+The monorepo for Super duper analytics 🦸‍♀️